bkclerke/Diagram.UmbracoGuides/content-management.md

 # Content Management

-## How To Move A Page
+## How To Move A Node
-{% include alert_note.html prefix="NOTE:" text="When moving pages, the Umbraco <strong>Redirect URL Management</strong> dashboard will track the new path and automatically create a redirect if enabled." %}
+{% include alert_note.html prefix="NOTE:" text="When moving pages, the Umbraco <strong>Redirect URL Management</strong> dashboard tracks the old and new paths and automatically creates a redirect." %}

-1. From the Content section, right-click on the page and click **Move**.
-1. Alternatively, you can click ••• next to the parent node and select **Do something else** and click **Move**.
+1. In the Content section, click ••• next to the node and select **Move To**.
-1. A window appears next to the section tree.
-Here, you can choose where you want to move the page in the tree structure.
+1. Choose where you want to move the page to in the tree structure.
-1. Click **Move**.
+1. Click **Choose** and a confirmation message will appear.
-1. A confirmation message appears.
-Click **OK** to dismiss the confirmation message.

 ---

-## How To Copy A Page
+## How To Copy A Node
-Re-use a page or a tree structure you have previously created by copying the parent page and its child pages to a different section within the site structure.
+Re-use a node or a tree structure you have previously created by duplicating the parent node and its children to a different section within the site structure.

-When you copy a parent page all of its child pages are also copied, by default.
+When you copy a parent node, all of its children pages are also copied by default.
 You can choose if you want to copy the child pages or not.
 You can also choose whether the links should be automatically updated or continue to link to the original pages.

-1. Go to the Content section.
-1. Right-click on the page and click **Copy**.
-1. Alternatively, you can click ••• next to the parent node and select **Do something else** and click **Copy**.
+1. In the Content section, click ••• next to the node and select **Duplicate To**.
-1. A window appears next to the section tree.
-Here, you can choose where you want to copy the page in the tree structure.
+1. Choose where you want to copy the page to in the tree structure.
 1. Toggle **Relate to original** if you want to keep the links linked to the original page.
-1. Toggle **Include descendants** if you want to copy the child pages along with the parent page.
+1. Toggle **Include descendants** if you want to copy the child nodes along with the parent node.
-1. Click **Copy**.
-1. A confirmation message appears.
-Click **OK** to dismiss the confirmation message.
+1. Click **Duplicate** and a confirmation message will appear.
+Your newly-duplicated node will be in an unpublished state by default.

 ---